plus3it/terraform-aws-watchmaker/README.md

 This repo is structured as follows:

-* [Root](https://github.com/eemperor/terraform-aws-watchmaker/tree/master): This folder shows an example of Terraform code that uses the [Linux Instance module](https://github.com/eemperor/terraform-aws-watchmaker/tree/master/modules/lx-instance) to deploy a Watchmaker Linux instance.
+* [Root](https://github.com/eemperor/terraform-aws-watchmaker/tree/master): This folder contains an example of Terraform code that uses the [Linux Instance module](https://github.com/eemperor/terraform-aws-watchmaker/tree/master/modules/lx-instance) to deploy a Watchmaker Linux instance.
-* [Modules](https://github.com/eemperor/terraform-aws-watchmaker/tree/master/modules): This folder contains the individual modules with reusable code for the desired type of deployment.
+* [Modules](https://github.com/eemperor/terraform-aws-watchmaker/tree/master/modules): This folder contains the Terrafrom modules that are used to create the Watchmaker resources.
-* [Examples](https://github.com/eemperor/terraform-aws-watchmaker/tree/master/examples): This folder contains examples of how to use the modules.
+* [Examples](https://github.com/eemperor/terraform-aws-watchmaker/tree/master/examples): This folder contains working examples of how to use the modules.
+Users will need to modify the parameters for their specific AWS environment.

-To use this module, download this repository and modify the ```main.tf``` in the root directory to your desired configuration.
+To use this module, users can download this repository and modify the ```main.tf``` in the root directory to match their desired configuration.
+Ensure that the source is pointing to the appropriate module folder.